PlasmaFAIR/intro_to_automation/README.md

 Requirements
 ------------

+We'll be using the command line a bunch, so you'll need either a text editor and a terminal (built-in on Linux and Mac, or use [Git Bash](https://gitforwindows.org) on Windows), or an Integrated Development Environment (IDE) such as [VS Code](https://code.visualstudio.com/download).

-We'll be using [uv](https://docs.astral.sh/uv/) to manage our Python environment.
+We'll also be using [uv](https://docs.astral.sh/uv/) to manage our Python environment.
 Follow the installation instructions there and check that you can run: